Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-The central difference lies in what kind of lemon oil fretboard solution we are talking about.
-At one end of the spectrum is the purest full strength lemon oil, pressed directly from the peels of actual lemons, whose acidity levels will no doubt be through the roof, and on the other end of the spectrum will be products with a far more diluted amount of lemon oil in the ingredients, or in some instances with no lemon oil whatsoever, the name simply being used as a placeholder to grab the attention of the consumer and not much else.
+The main difference lies in what kind of lemon oil fretboard solution we are talking about.
+At one end of the spectrum is the purest full-strength lemon oil, pressed directly from the peels of actual lemons, whose acidity levels will no doubt be through the roof.
+On the other end of the spectrum will be products with a far more diluted amount of lemon oil in the ingredients.
+Or in some instances with no lemon oil whatsoever, the name simply being used as a placeholder to grab the attention of the consumer and not much else.

 Pure Lemon Oil Fretboard Solution

-So, on the first end of the spectrum we have a pure lemon oil fretboard solution, either derived 100% from the pressed peels of lemons or another percentage thereabouts.
-This will sometimes be labelled an essential oil, likely because of its inherent purity with regards to the source ingredient, and in this form it is very, very harmful to the guitar and its adjoining fretboard.
+So, on the first end of the spectrum, we have a pure lemon oil fretboard solution, either derived 100% from the pressed peels of lemons or another percentage thereabouts.
+This will sometimes be labeled as an essential oil, likely because of its inherent purity regarding the source ingredient.
+In this form, it is very harmful to the guitar and its adjoining fretboard.

 Lemon Oil Fretboard Products

-Said products are not likely to feature very much lemon oil whatsoever, owing to the previously aforementioned potency which can render your fretboard into a shell of its former self.
-Most of the chemical basis for these products is in other mineral oils, which are in themselves pretty solid and cheap solutions for the cleaning of your guitar’s fretboard.
+Said products are not likely to feature very much lemon oil whatsoever, owing to the previously aforementioned potency, which can render your fretboard into a shell of its former self.
+Most of the chemical basis for these products is in other mineral oils – pretty solid and cheap solutions for the cleaning of your guitar’s fretboard.

 So, there you have it!
-Hopefully you are somewhat the wiser as to the various key points of the great lemon oil fretboard debate, and thus more informed so that you can make your own decisions on it in the future.
-Will you opt for a lemon oil solution that is completely devoid of lemon oil, or will you walk on the wild side and let the lemon oil trickle all along the length of your throbbing fretboard?
+Hopefully, you are somewhat wiser about the various key points of the great lemon oil fretboard debate and thus more informed so that you can make your own decisions on it in the future.
+Will you opt for lemon oil products entirely devoid of lemon oil, or will you walk on the wild side and let the lemon oil trickle all along the length of your throbbing fretboard?
 Let us know in the comments below!

 FAQs Lemon Oil Fretboard